compSPI/compSPI/docs/contributing.rst

 of the function is changed.

 These guidelines can be revised and modified at any time, the only constraint is that they should remain consistent through the codebase.
-To change compspi style guidelines, submit a PR to this contributing file, together with the corresponding changes in the codebase.
+To change compSPI style guidelines, submit a PR to this contributing file, together with the corresponding changes in the codebase.